actuary492/actuary492.github.io/_posts/2025-03-08-diversification.md

 # Graphing the Variance of Returns of 1 to n-asset Portfolios

-Let us first build a R-code that produces output of the variance of portfolio returns.
-Here we introduce two important measures, the correlation coefficient $\rho$ which we assume in this example to be $0.2$ and the standard deviation $\sigma$ of return each asset to be the same, that is $0.1$:
+Let us first build a R-code that produces output of the variance of portfolio return where asset weighting are equal.

+Here we introduce two important measures, which we assume the correlation coefficient $\rho$ between different return pairs to be the same, that is $0.2$ and also the standard deviation $\sigma$ of return each asset to be the same, that is $0.1$, in order to make calculations straightforward:

 Let us recall the formula for correlation coefficient between A and B: